MikeTheGent/Dual_Clock/README.md

 ## WiFi & Alexa

-Dual Clock the WiFiManager library to get WiFi credentials obviating the need for hard coded SSID & password.
+Dual Clock uses the WiFiManager library to get WiFi credentials obviating the need for hard coded SSID & password.

 By default, the clock connects to WiFi and emulates a Phillips bulb using the fauxmoESP